Election 2020: Labour's 'Ashley Bloomfield' campaign ad draws criticism from Act

-The Labour Party has posted a campaign ad on Facebook featuring a visit by Prime Minister Jacinda Ardern to ESR and the national contact tracing centre, with a brief appearance by director general of health Ashley Bloomfield.
+The Labour Party has posted an ad on Facebook featuring a visit by Prime Minister Jacinda Ardern to ESR and the national contact tracing centre, with a brief appearance by director general of health Ashley Bloomfield.

 Act leader David Seymour says it is scandalous and that no public servants should be used to help political parties to campaign.